Fabianopb/mcc-thin-client/README.md

 The backend is written in Python, using Flask and Gunicorn.

 **Files**

-- main.py - Main server script
++ main.py - Main server script
-- heartbeat.py - Heartbeat process, running when a VM is started
++ heartbeat.py - Heartbeat process, running when a VM is started
-- requirements.txt Requirements for the application, installed with pip
++ requirements.txt - Requirements for the application, installed with pip

 ### 'Documentation'
 Includes any other relevant files for the understanding of the application